juxtaduo/pulseplay/docs/public/CONTRIBUTING.md

-# Contributing to PulsePlay AI
+# Contributing to PulsePlay

-First off, thank you for considering contributing to PulsePlay AI!
+First off, thank you for considering contributing to PulsePlay!
 It's people like you that make this project such a great tool for focused productivity.

 ## Table of Contents